markh-de/KiVar/README.md

 ###### Evaluation

-All Property Specifiers inside a Choice Expression are evaluated from left to right, resulting in a set of defined boolean Property states for the corresponding component and Choice.
-Properties _not_ defined in any of the component's Choices are kept in their original state.
+All Property Specifiers inside a [Choice Argument List](#choice-arguments) are evaluated from left to right, resulting in a set of defined boolean Property states for the corresponding component and Choice.
+Properties _not_ defined in _any_ of the component's Choices are kept in their original state.

 ###### Attribute Properties

 The following Properties allow modification of component _attributes_:

- * **Fitted** (property identifier `f`).
+ * **Fit** (Property identifier `f`).
-   This property specifies whether a component shall be fitted (property state _true_) or unfitted (property state _false_).
-This property is linked to the pcbnew footprint attribute _Do not populate_ with inverted polarity.
+   This Property specifies whether a component shall be fitted (Property state _true_) or unfitted (Property state _false_).
+This Property is linked to the pcbnew footprint attribute _Do not populate_ with inverted polarity.
- * **inPos** (property identifier `p`).
+ * **Pos** (Property identifier `p`).
-   This property specifies whether a component shall be included in the component placement/position files (property state _true_) or excluded (property state _false_).
-This property is linked to the pcbnew footprint attribute _Not in Position Files_ with inverted polarity.
+   This Property specifies whether a component shall be included in the component placement/position files (Property state _true_) or excluded (Property state _false_).
+This Property is linked to the pcbnew footprint attribute _Not in Position Files_ with inverted polarity.
- * **inBom** (property identifier `b`).
+ * **Bom** (Property identifier `b`).
-   This property specifies whether a component shall be included in the Bill of Materials (property state _true_) or excluded (property state _false_).
-This property is linked to the pcbnew footprint attribute _Not in BoM_ with inverted polarity.
+   This Property specifies whether a component shall be included in the Bill of Materials (Property state _true_) or excluded (Property state _false_).
+This Property is linked to the pcbnew footprint attribute _Not in BoM_ with inverted polarity.

 ###### Feature Properties

-Additionally, the following Properties allow controlling component _features_:
+Additionally, the following Properties allow controlling footprint _features_:

- * **Model** (property identifier `mN`, with `N` being an integer number).
+ * **Model** (Property identifier `mN`, with `N` being an integer number).
-   This property controls the visibility of each individual 3D model of the corresponding component footprint to either visible (property state _true_) or invisible (property state _false_).
-An integer number must be provided directly following the first character of the property identifier, representing the index of the model to be shown or hidden.
+   This Property controls the visibility of each individual 3D model of the corresponding component footprint to either visible (Property state _true_) or invisible (Property state _false_).
+An integer number must be provided directly following the first character of the Property identifier, representing the index of the model to be shown or hidden.
 The index starts at 1.
- * **Solder** (property identifier `s`).
+ * **Solder** (Property identifier `s`).
-   This property controls the application of solder paste to the pads of a component's footprint.
-Solder paste can be enabled (property state _true_) or disabled (property state _false_).
+   This Property controls the application of solder paste to the pads of a component's footprint.
+Solder paste can be enabled (Property state _true_) or disabled (Property state _false_).
 For both cases, user-defined footprint-specific solder paste clearances are maintained (see note below).
-   _Important:_ As usual for KiCad solder paste clearance settings, this property has only effect for pads on copper layers, but _not_ for _SMD Aperture_ pads!
+   _Important:_ As usual for KiCad solder paste clearance settings, this Property has only effect for pads on copper layers, but _not_ for _SMD Aperture_ pads!

 > [!IMPORTANT]
 > For indexed Properties, i.e. Properties including an integer index value, each index is treated as an individual and independent Property.
 For example, the Properties _Model#1_ and _Model#2_ do not affect each other.
-This independence also applies to [Default Property Inheritance](#default-property-inheritance) and [Implicit Defaults](#implicit-defaults) discussed below.
+This independence also applies to [Default Property Inheritance](#default-property-inheritance) and [Implicit Property Defaults](#implicit-property-defaults) discussed below.

 > [!NOTE]
 > As KiCad does not provide a dedicated footprint attribute for disabling solder paste application, KiVar instead makes use of the _solder paste relative clearance_ value.
 To disable or enable solder paste application for a footprint, KiVar applies or removes an offset value of &minus;4,200,000%.
 This technique allows retaining user-provided clearance values.
 However, in order to ensure safe classification of KiVar-applied solder paste control, those user-provided relative clearance values must be in the range from &minus;10,000% to &plus;10,000%.